 - tsvn:startcommithook

 - tsvn:precommithook

 - · tsvn:postcommithook

-- tsvn:startupdatehook
+- · tsvn:startupdatehook

 - · tsvn:preupdatehook

-- tsvn:postupdatehook
+- · tsvn:postupdatehook

+- tsvn:prelockhook

+- · tsvn:postlockhook

 The parameters are the same as if you would configure the hook scripts in the settings dialog.
-See Section 4.30.8, "Client Side Hook Scripts" for the details.
+See Section 4.31.8, "Client Side Hook Scripts" for the details.